MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/utils-formatting.md

 # Formatting utils

 Formatting utils contain classes, interfaces, and methods to format values.
-It also contains extender methods to process strings, and measure text size in an SVG/HTML document.
+It also contains extender methods to process strings and measure text size in an SVG/HTML document.

 ## Text measurement service